An Active-Set Algorithmic Framework for Non-Convex Optimization Problems over the Simplex

 \begin{theorem} Let $\{x^k\}$ be the sequence produced by Algorithm~\ref{alg:AS_SIMPL}, where $d^k$ is computed by (PG) rule and the Armijo line search is used.
-Let Assumption~\ref{ass:eps} and~\ref{ass:rate} hold, and let $f(x)$ be strongly convex on $\Delta_{N^+}$.
+Let Assumption~\ref{ass:eps} and~\ref{ass:rate} hold, and let $f(x)$ be strictly convex on $\Delta_{N^+}$.

 Then, there exists $\bar k$ such that